-2.1 Datasets
+2.1 Study Area and Datasets

+The study area of this research is whole Bangladesh and the target is shallow aquifers most of which are unconfined with Holocene deposits with only a few part thereof (~18%) exhibiting semi confined nature for its Pre-Holocene condition (see Figure S1 in the supplementary file).
+This principal focus of this study is shallow (unconfined) aquifers where net impact of groundwater stress (either due to less recharge or more discharge) is clearly identifiable by groundwater position (or declination).
+Lower aquifers are typically located within 10-60 m depth (Ravenscroft et al., 2005) and replenished annually, except in the capital, Dhaka where a significant cone of depression is observed with water table depths of 15 m to 35 m.
+Outside of Dhaka, seasonal fluctuations are typically up to 8 meters but spatially vary depending on local hydrogeology and groundwater withdrawal (Shamsudduha et al. 2009).
+Nationally ~1,400,000 and ~38,000 suction mode and force mode based pumps, respectively withdraw groundwater from irrigation abstraction wells (BADC, 2019).
+But, suction mode pumps fail when maximum GWL depletes more than 7.5 meters (i.e., the vertical distance between the centrifugal pump and pump valve) .
+That is why the latest available observation points on annual maximum groundwater level is used to facilitate government organizations to prepare policy trajectories for upcoming years.
+With this in mind, we focus on annual maximum groundwater level (GWL) in this study.

 Quality assured monitoring observation points of annual maximum groundwater level (GWL) for the year 2018 have been screened from the data collected from different sources, namely, Bangladesh Water Development Board (BWDB) (726 out of 1124 monitoring boreholes), Bangladesh Agriculture Development Corporation (BADC) (2435 out 3164 observation wells) and Department of Public Health and Engineering (DPHE) (414 out of 4831 observation wells) and Barind Multipurpose Development Authority (BMDA) (25 out of 25 monitoring boreholes).
-Based on the GWL values, each of these 3600 points has been labelled as either S (i.e., appropriate for suction mode abstraction) or F (i.e., appropriate for force mode abstraction).
+Based on the GWL values, each of these 3600 points has been labelled as either S (i.e., appropriate for suction mode abstraction) or F (i.e., appropriate for force mode abstraction) as follows: suction mode abstraction works when the vertical distance between the centrifugal pump and pumped water level depth is within 7.5 meters; on the other hand, when the pumped water level depth is more than 7.5 meters, we need to apply force mode abstraction.

 2.2 Preparation of hydrogeological factors

 Through detailed literature study, a total of fourteen hydrogeological factors-HGFs, namely, Digital Elevation Model (DEM), Curvature, Plan Curvature, Aspect, Slope, Distance from Stream, Lithology, Drainage Density, Stream Power Index (SPI), Sediment Transport Index (STI), Terrain Roughness Index (TRI), Topographic Wetness Index (TWI) and Specific yield (Sy) have been identified that are believed to have intricate relationship with the groundwater level.
+Specific yield data was collected from BWDB and an interpolated surface was generated using the interpolation technique.
 Then we proceed as follows.